top of page

 Canada Legacy explores various areas of Vancouver City and highlights the troubling news of all the undocumented—unmarked graves of Indigenous children discovered in Canada.
 The film serves as a reminder of Canada's painful past.

-I am working on my debut feature drama, "Rezagul - Little Flower."
+I am developing my debut feature drama, "Rezagul - Little Flower."
 This poignant story follows a young Hazara Afghan girl from Afghanistan whose life is profoundly impacted by the ravages of war, immigration, and poverty, as well as the domestic violence inflicted upon her mother.

-At just nine years old, Rezagul faces the heartwrenching reality of her mother's untimely death.
-Through the eye of this child, this film aims to explore the depths of grief and loss while shedding light on the enduring conflict surrounding the Taliban's rule in Afghanistan and the devasting consequences of war and political greed.
+At just nine years old, Rezagul faces the heart-wrenching reality of her mother's untimely death.
+Through the eyes of this child, this film aims to explore the depths of grief and loss while shedding light on the enduring conflict surrounding the Taliban's rule in Afghanistan and the devastating consequences of war and political greed.

 Rezagul film poster-2.png